Farm-based educational program

 A happy, fruitful experience

-Why should’t we try to give the children a sense of the fact that they, too, could do “homesteading” one day, if they wanted to?
-We give them a try at it here and I’ll tell you that they will like it!
-In short: It is the “I Can” experience!
-You will find it to be a happy, fruitful experience for all who engage it…
+Why should't we try to give the children a sense of the fact that they, too, could do "homesteading" one day, if they wanted to?
+We give them a try at it here, and they love it!
+The values and habits the children build in themselves are lifelong.
+In short: this is the "I Can" experience!
+You will find it to be a happy, fruitful experience for all who engage in it.